top of page

 Josie is a 2020 graduate of The Theatre School at DePaul University’s BFA Theatre Management Program.
 Following graduation, she spent a year with Milwaukee Repertory Theater as their Producing Resident.
 Hailing from Milwaukee, Josie is grateful to return home.
 She grew up working both administratively and artistically for First Stage Children’s Theater and Milwaukee Rep. Beyond Milwaukee, she has performed at Utah Shakespeare Festival and The Kennedy Center.
 Josie hopes to create theatre that supports, enriches, and reflects the communities in which she works.
 Her life’s ambition is to write a Dolly Parton jukebox musical and get it right.

-Noele Stollmack (Production Manager)
+TONY ROMAN (Production Manager)

 AvilaLoughmillerKatie.jpeg

-Katie Avila Loughmiller (Audience Development Associate)
+KATIE AVILA LOUGHMILLER (Audience Development Associate)

 By way of Boston, New York and Los Angeles, Katie has made Milwaukee her home for the past six years committing her work to bridging cultural institutions, artists, and community.
 In 2017, Katie co-founded LUNA a Latinx visual artist collective that is now a for-profit business where she serves as the Director.
 From 2018-2019, Katie served as the Arts Project Coordinator for the Milwaukee Public Library overseeing the two-year National Endowment for the Arts Our Town grant at the Mitchell Street Branch.
 Katie is a proud past member of Heard Space, a Milwaukee-based multi-media performance arts collective and of Milwaukee Action Intersection, a group that formed to support activism efforts in Milwaukee after the murder of George Floyd.
 In addition to her work at Milwaukee Chamber Theatre, Katie teaches at Milwaukee Institute of Art and Design and in the theatre department at University of Wisconsin Milwaukee.
 Katie is also the Coordinating Producer for a documentary film about art critics called Out of the Picture.
 Katie's individual artistic practice has allowed her to perform across the country and participate in artist residencies, most notably at Santa Fe Art Institute, Atlantic Center for the Arts, Vermont Studio Center and Wildacres Residency Program.
 For the last 5 years, Kaite has been co-hosting a comedy radio show, We Heard We’re Funny, that airs bi-weekly on Riverwest Radio.
 Katie was the recipient of Milwaukee Magazine’s Unity Award in 2022, the City of Milwaukee’s Vel R. Phillips Trailblazer Award in 2021, named a Milwaukee Repertory Theatre’s SHEro in 2020 and her Op-Ed in Milwaukee Neighborhood News Service was awarded the Best Single Editorial, Statement of Editorial Position or Opinion for the 2019 Excellence in Journalism Awards by Milwaukee Press Club.
 Katie received her undergraduate degree at the Gallatin School of Individualized Study at New York University and completed her Master of Fine Arts degree in the Public Practice program at Otis College of Art & Design.